-Attorney To Help You Through The Bankruptcy Process
+A Knowledgeable Attorney Guiding You Through The Bankruptcy Process

 Filing bankruptcy isn’t as simple as some debt relief agencies make it sound.
 You will be required to gather financial records and agreements dating back many years.
 You will be required to pass a financial means test to determine whether you qualify for Chapter 7 bankruptcy to eliminate your debt, or must petition for Chapter 13 to restructure an affordable court-supervised repayment plan with your creditors.
-The Law Office of Paul L. Urich, P.A. handles every aspect of your bankruptcy petition, from initial record gathering and means test through the final discharge hearings.
+At the Law Office of Paul L. Urich, P.A., I personally handle every aspect of your bankruptcy petition, from initial record gathering and means test through the final discharge hearings.

-Here’s the really good news about the process.
-From the minute you retain us to represent you, your creditors will be required by law to deal directly with us for all future collections.
+Here’s the really good news about the process: From the minute you retain me to represent you, your creditors will be required by law to deal directly with me for all future collections.
 No more harassing phone calls at dinner time or collections letters in the daily mail.
 When they call, you tell them you have a lawyer.
 Under the law, it’s the last you will hear from them.

-Unlike many central Florida bankruptcy law firms, we handle everything about the initial petition.
+Unlike many central Florida bankruptcy law firms, I handle everything about the initial petition.
 A legal petition for bankruptcy can be as long as 50 pages and require financial details that are confusing and frustrating.
-We won’t send you home and ask you to come back with the forms filled out.
-We want to understand your circumstances and your financial needs.
-The best way to do that is to work directly with you as we fill in the blanks and go through your financial circumstances with a fine toothed comb.
-Your creditors and the bankruptcy judge will uncover everything, so we know how important it is to avoid delays and restarts.
+I won’t send you home and ask you to come back with the forms filled out.
+I want to understand your circumstances and your financial needs.
+The best way to do that is to work directly with you as we fill in the blanks and go through your financial circumstances with a fine-toothed comb.
+Your creditors and the bankruptcy judge will uncover everything, so I know how important it is to avoid delays and restarts.
 An experienced bankruptcy attorney will get everything right before we submit your petition to the courts.

 The Legal Negotiations, Creditors Hearings And Motions